Community managed libraries: good practice toolkit

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-This toolkit, produced by the Leadership for Libraries Taskforce is for:
+This toolkit, produced by the Libraries Taskforce is for:

 - heads of library services who want to increase the involvement of community volunteers in delivering their library service